 Worse yet, many brokers don’t have written policies regarding deposits, cancellations, and refunds, and if they do, they often keep them out of sight.

-In fact, the term has been eliminated from consumer protection regulations.
+The applicability of the term has been eliminated from consumer protection regulations.
 All information previously included on the order for service should now be on the bill of lading.

 Bills of lading are king

-To give consumers ample time to review bills of lading, they now must be provided, signed, and dated at least three days before the scheduled loading date.
+To give consumers ample time to review bills of lading, they must now be provided, signed, and dated at least three days before the scheduled loading date.